piotr-szuberski/contrail-windows-docs/doc/Known_issues/Known_issues.md

 ### Container reports an autoconfiguration IP address

-This bug happens when container is filled with autoconfiguration address instead of one provided by CNM Plugin to Docker.
+This bug happens when container is filled with autoconfiguration address instead of one provided by Docker.
 Genesis of this bug is unknown.

 For recovery do the following: